awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 ## Edit a node group configuration<a name="mng-edit"></a>

-You can change some of the configuration of a managed node group\.
+You can modify some of the configurations of a managed node group\.

 **To edit a node group configuration**